stelar-eu/vocational-score-raster/README.md

 After that your local Docker Account is set up!

-## Modify template up to Tool prerequisitesies
+## Modify template up to Tool prerequisites

 Now you are ready to start embedding your tool into the template.
 The files that need to be modified are :

-- `main.py` as explained above in the **Directory Structure** structure.
+- `main.py` as explained above in the **Directory Structure** section.
 Explanative comments are also available inside the script
 - `requirements.txt` recording your tool python library names
 - `Makefile` with your appropriate **docker hub repository** and **image name**.